 The consumer electronics market and the semiconductor components used in such market are constantly changing with increased demand for improved features such as lower power or smaller size.
 If we do not anticipate these changes in technologies and rapidly develop and introduce new and innovative technologies, we may not be able to provide advanced semiconductor solutions on competitive terms.
-If we are unable to maintain the ability to provide advanced semiconductor solutions on competitive terms.
 If we are unable to maintain the ability to provide advanced semiconductor solutions on competitive terms, some of our customers may buy semiconductor solutions from our competitors instead of us.
 To be competitive, we must anticipate the needs of the market and successfully develop and introduce innovative new products in a timely fashion.
 We cannot assure you that we will be able to successfully complete the design of our new products, have these products manufactured at acceptable manufacturing yields, or obtain significant purchase orders for these products.
-Furthermore, if our future innovations are ahead of the then-current technological standards in our industry, customers may be unwilling to purchase our platforms until the consumer electronics market is ready to accept them.
-The introduction of new products also requires that we carefully manage our inventory to avoid inventory surplus and obsolescence.
+Furthermore, if our future innovations are ahead of the then-current technological standards in our industry, customers may be unwilling to purchase our products until the consumer electronics market is ready to accept them.
+The introduction of new products may adversely affect sales of existing products and contribute to fluctuations in our operating results from quarter to quarter.
+Our introduction of new products also requires that we carefully manage our inventory to avoid inventory surplus and obsolescence.
 Our failure to do so could have a material and adverse effect on our operating results.
 Furthermore, failure to achieve advances in technology or processes or to obtain access to advanced technologies or processes developed by others could erode our competitive position.

-Development of new platforms and products may require us to obtain rights to use intellectual property that we currently do not have.
+Development of new products may require us to obtain rights to use intellectual property that we currently do not have.
 If we are unable to obtain or license the necessary intellectual property on reasonable terms or at all, our product development may be delayed, the gross margins on our planned products may be lower than anticipated and our business and operating results would be materially and adversely affected.